Countless articles focus on basket abandonment, but what about shoppers further up the sales funnel who abandon their browsing sessions?

 5. Implement browse abandonment emails

 Cart abandonment emails are now commonplace in eCommerce strategies as more and more businesses reduce their number of lost sales.
-Browse abandonment emails are just as effective at re-engaging a different type of visitor.

 If a user has not picked out specific products to view or add to their shopping cart, take a more value-based approach to the messaging in these emails.